 - Schools can offer you a Restricted Transitional License.
 This curriculum offers mentorship style training.
 Your mentor will be responsible for overseeing your classroom abilities and reporting on your progress.

-- The No Child Left Behind (NCLB) Alternate Route Teaching License is another possibility.
+- The No Child Left Behind (NCLB) Alternate Route Teaching Licensese is another possibility.
 This route is available directly at a school willing to hire you under this program.
 This is a three-year license that will need to be renewed.

 - The third option is obtaining a master’s degree.
 This pathway will have a traditional teacher’s preparation curriculum and is available from many Oregon schools.